shelly-hub/deep-learning-challenge/README.md

 Therefore, aaditional data is added in the analysis in order to help to improve model accuracy

    - Data is added by adding the deleted column "EIN", this has improved model from 0.72 to 0.73 accuracy
+   - Adding more columns to train by creating binning for "ASK_AMT" columns since it has substantial unique values.
-   - Adding optimum layers to 3, and increasing neurons from 80 to 200 does improve a little.
+   - Increasing neurons from 80 to 200 does improve a little.
    - Maintain activation function to only: relu.
 Activation without relu will decrease the accuracy